mmig/mmir-lib/README.md

 Note that most of these resources can be compiled during runtime too (as in case of grammars and state machines).

-Pre-building these resources is supported e.g. via the [mmir-tooling][3] project.
+Compiling/building these resources is supported e.g. via the [mmir-tooling][3] project.

 In addition, the [mmir-wepack][4] integration provides special support for including `mmir` in webpack-based/-built applications.